-Penfield should explore opportunities to reduce the community's ecological footprint and incorporate 'green' techniques and practices that minimize waste, improve efficiencies and/or reduce the monetary and environmental costs of day-to-day operations.
+Penfield should explore opportunities to reduce the community's ecological footprint and incorporate sustainable techniques and practices that minimize waste, improve efficiencies and/or reduce the monetary and environmental costs of day-to-day operations.

-In order to accomplish this, the Town should review its current day-today activities and explore opportunities for more sustainable practices by:
+In order to accomplish this, the Town should review its current day-today activities and explore opportunities for more sustainable practices:

-- Encouraging alternatives to exclusively using gas-powered vehicles.
-Such alternatives include public transit, alternatively-fueled vehicles, bicycle and pedestrian routes, and bicycle and pedestrian-friendly development design. - Continue a reduction in the Town fleet, utilize correctly sized vehicles based on required tasks, and replace older vehicles with more fuel-efficient models, thereby moving towards a green fleet. - Encouraging the use of alternative renewable energy sources and meaningful energy conservation measures. - Stormwater management Maintaining MS4 compliance, conducting weekly site inspections, overseeing pond maintenance, conducting P2 inspections.
+- Encourage alternatives to gas-powered vehicles.
+Such alternatives include public transit, alternatively-fueled vehicles, bicycle and pedestrian routes, and bicycle and pedestrian-friendly development design. - Continue to evaluate the Town fleet needs to ensure vehicles and equipment can complete required tasks.
+Replace older vehicles with more fuel-efficient models and/or available alternative fuel options, when appropriate, to move towards a more energy-efficient fleet.